magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-38852-catalog-inventory-locks-tables-for-updates-that-significantly-decrease-performance.md

 <ins>Expected results</ins>:

 * There is no deadlocks.
-* Performance is not decreased in cases when several parallel orders placed.
+* Performance is not decreased in cases when several parallel orders are placed.

 <ins>Actual results</ins>: